ShreyashSoni/llm_deep_dive/README.md

    - **05_byte_pair_encoding.ipynb:** The BPE algorithm is based on replacing frequent token sequences with new tokens.
 The basic BPE algorithm is simple and easy to implement.
 Production-level tokenizers add several more steps to ensure accuracy, efficiency, and speed.
    - **06_bpe_loop.ipynb:** Even simple byte-pair encoding on a tiny datset creates tokens with preceeding spaces, just like professional tokenizers.
    - **07_gpt4_tokenizer.ipynb:** OpenAI’s tokenizer is available, but is model-specific (e.g., GPT2 vs. GPT4).
 Tokenizers use character- subword- and word-level tokens.
 Preceding spaces are part of tokens.
 No text preprocessing is necessary!
 Just feed all the text into the tokenizer.
+   - **08_token_efficiency.ipynb:** Words and tokens differ in several ways, though they can overlap.
+Words vary in their encoding efficiency, which is partly related to how often they appear in texts.